Computing cone-constrained singular values of matrices: Algorithms for cone-constrained singular values

-\item $0$ is the optimal value of \eqref{eq:extreme_case} if and only if $0$ is also the optimal value of either \eqref{eq:extreme_case_rand-} or \eqref{eq:extreme_case_rand+} for $p=e_i$ and some index $i$.
-As a consequence, we can look for a zero optimal value of \eqref{eq:extreme_case_rand-} and \eqref{eq:extreme_case_rand+} for all possible $p=e_i$.
-This is numerically more expensive than the randomized approach above since we need to solve $n$ problems in the worst case, but it has the advantage to be deterministic. \end{itemize}
+\item $0$ is the optimal value of \eqref{eq:extreme_case} if and only if $0$ is also the optimal value of \eqref{eq:extreme_case_rand+} for $p=e_i$ and some index $i$.
+As a consequence, we can look for a zero optimal value of \eqref{eq:extreme_case_rand+} for all possible $p=e_i$.
+This is computationally more expensive than the randomized approach above since we need to solve $n$ problems in the worst case, but it has the advantage of being deterministic. \end{itemize}